Days Between Dates

 If the target month has no matching calendar day, the calculator follows the Korean Civil Act approach of using the last day of that month.

-How to Use This Calculator
+Examples of When to Use This Calculator